uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 ## Home the laser

-Check that the laser can movement to the front-left side of the enclosure: that is where its home is.
+Check that the laser can move to the front-left side of the enclosure: that is where its home is.

 Press the Home button to make the laser orient itself.